 - A. Campership applications will be reviewed by the campership committee.
-The Reservation Director shall be given power of approval beginning the first day of Staff training week. - B. Camperships shall be available for all RESIDENT CAMPS. - C. Camperships will be considered on a need basis. - D. All campership applications must be received no later than April 8, 2019. - E. You will be required to submit a copy of your 2018 Federal Tax Return with your application.
+The Reservation or Camp Director shall be given power of approval beginning the first day of Staff training week. - B. Camperships shall be available for all RESIDENT CAMPS. - C. Camperships will be considered on a need basis. - D. All campership applications must be received no later than April 5th, 2021. - E. You will be required to submit a copy of your 2020 Federal Tax Return with your application.